 As a general rule of thumb, you should start with very low doses such as 5 mg and increase until you experience the desired effects.
 For nootropic uses, the vast majority of people use 15-50 mg doses of CBD in oil form.

-Mind Lab Pro® Nootropics for Pairing for CBD
+Mind Lab Pro® Universal Nootropic Stack for Pairing with CBD

 Although CBD is already great on its own, it can also be paired with other nootropics for improved effectiveness.
 This practice of using different compounds together – known as stacking – is popular in the nootropic user community.